 Excellent!
-Show up at your usual polling place anytime between 6 a.m. and 7 p.m. on Tuesday, Nov.
-8. Bring one of the required forms of ID — you are no longer restricted to bringing only a photo ID, although they’re still valid, too! — and remember to be kind to your heroic, civic-minded election workers!
+Show up at your usual polling place anytime between 6 a.m. and 7 p.m. on Tuesday, March 5 for the 2024 PRESIDENTIAL PRIMARY and Tuesday, June 18 for the 2024 5th CONGRESSIONAL DISTRICT DEMOCRATIC PRIMARY (if one is held).
+Bring one of the required forms of ID — you are no longer restricted to bringing only a photo ID, although they’re still valid, too! — and remember to be kind to your heroic, civic-minded election workers!
 Don’t know where your polling place is?
 Look it up via the Citizen Portal.
 And for you last-minute voters, remember that if you’re in line to vote by 7 p.m., you can cast a ballot — so stay in line!

 - What if I forget my ID?